drew-two/ml-kitchenware-image-classification/README.md

             - Upload the file `testing/0966.jpg` or any other file from the dataset.
             - Hit `Execute`, wait for your result
     10. Hit `Stop` in the top right to bring down model.
 - To delete all AWS deploys, run `aws down`.
+May take 10 minutes.

 ## Code